 We encourage you to learn more about graph OLAP databases.
 Below are the top three most popular Cambridge Semantics’ 2018 blogs or articles based on number of visitors:

 - Blog: What is a Graph Database?
 A quick introduction to graph databases.

 - Blog: Understanding Graph Databases.
 Outlines how graph databases are different from relational databases.

 - Slide Presentation: The Year of the Graph.
 This slide presentation shared at 2018 Gartner’s Data & Analytics Summit, provides a quick overview of why 2018 was considered the year of the graph.

-To learn more about AnzoGraph benchmarking, attend our upcoming webinar: AnzoGraph Database Benchmarking – The Numbers Tell the Story, Jan 30, 2019 at 2pm EST.
+To learn more about AnzoGraph benchmarking, listen to our on-demand webinar: AnzoGraph Database Benchmarking – The Numbers Tell the Story.